Alex Verdugo Player Props: Red Sox vs. Cubs

-Alex Verdugo -- with an on-base percentage of .261 in his past 10 games, 99 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the Chicago Cubs, with Marcus Stroman on the mound, on July 15 at 2:20 PM ET.
+On Sunday, Alex Verdugo (hitting .171 in his past 10 games) and the Boston Red Sox play the Chicago Cubs, whose starting pitcher will be Justin Steele.
+First pitch is at 2:20 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Cubs.
+He had a hitless performance in his most recent game (0-for-4 with an RBI) against the Cubs.

 Alex Verdugo Game Info & Props vs. the Cubs